XYTUworkshop/BeamMP-SXMY_Plugin/README.en.md

 ## License

-This project is for learning and reference purposes; free to modify and redistribute.
+This project uses the GPL 3.0 license, for learning and reference only, and can be freely modified and distributed.